jkenlooper/puzzle-massive/docs/deployment.md

     sudo ./bin/puzzlectl.sh stop;
     rm /var/lib/puzzle-massive/sqlite3/db;
     rm -rf /srv/puzzle-massive/resources/*;

+    # do a `flushall` on the new server redis to clean out stuff
+    redis-cli
     ```

 3)  Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the